 Research Synthesis

-To visualize our research, we built an affinity diagram grouping observations into three areas: the volunteer timeline, volunteer types, and common challenges.
-This helped us identify patterns and align as a team on what to prioritize.
+We built an affinity diagram that grouped observations into three areas: the volunteer timeline, volunteer types, and common challenges.
+That made patterns obvious and helped the team agree on what to prioritize.

 affinity diagram with sticky notes organized into three groups: the volunteer timeline, types of volunteers, and the problems they encounter